biplavpoudel/MongoDB-Atlas-Administration/README.md

 ### 5. Deploying Replica Set in MongoDB Deployment
 I am using my exising VM setup from the repository: https://github.com/biplavpoudel/BuildingLinuxServer for the Replica Sets and DNS configurations.

+**NOTE:** I have added the configurations inside [ReplicaSetConfig](https://github.com/biplavpoudel/MongoDB-Atlas-Administration/tree/main/ReplicaSetConfig) folder in this repository.

 #### 1. Update DHCP Server
 Inside our `dhcp1.example.com` DHCP Server, we need to update the `/etc/kea/kea-dhcp4.conf` to create a new subnet for our mongod instances:
 ```json